 FSEM.
 All DU students are required to take First-Year Seminar, usually in the fall quarter when they begin at DU.
-The Writing Program provides faculty development to FSEM faculty; however, FSEM is administered separately under Vice Provost Jennifer Karas.
+The Writing Program provides faculty development to FSEM faculty; however, FSEM is administered separately under Vice Provost Jennifer Karas, with writing program faculty member Dr. Heather Martin as faculty director.
 Writing Program faculty may apply to teach FSEMs.
 For more information on this program, see the Other Teaching Opportunities section in Chapter 3.

 ASEM.
 After completing all other common curriculum requirements, each student must complete a writing-intensive Advanced Seminar Course (typically in their Junior or Senior year-this class must be taken at DU).
 The ASEM Committee reviews proposals from faculty across campus and approves ASEM courses.
-Doug Hesse is currently chairing the ASEM Committee, with administrative support from the Office Manager.
+Doug Hesse founded and chaired ASEM Committee until August 2021, with administrative support from the Office Manager.
 The Writing Program provides faculty development and support for these classes.